+If you’re planning to borrow, or if you’re already in a subprime loan, figure out a way to avoid those expensive loans.
 Without perfect credit, you have fewer options: You won’t be able to shop among as many competing lenders, and you’ll have less choice when it comes to using different types of loans for different purposes.
 Still, you can stay away from predatory loans.

 A lousy loan can haunt you for years, so shop around before committing to anything.
 Be sure to include online lenders in your search.
-Peer to peer lending services might be more likely to work with you than traditional banks and credit unions, and several online lenders even cater to borrowers with bad credit—while still offering decent rates.
+Peer-to-peer lending services might be more likely to work with you than traditional banks and credit unions, and several online lenders even cater to borrowers with bad credit, while still offering decent rates.

 Be sure to research any new lenders you're considering before you pay any fees or hand over sensitive information like your social security number.